-We live in a world of instant entertainment, gratification and communication.
-Our lives wrapped in a digital world of likes, shares, comments and viral videos.
-The ability to distinguish between reality, fiction, pain and pleasure caught in a trap of instant access.
-The doors to information, both written and visual, flung wide open.
-With the internet of things consuming our understanding of the world, as much as we consume its content.
-These themes have found a stable home in the world of horror over recent years.
-From uwantme2killhim? through to Unfriended and Assassination Nation, however, the world of violent online pornography remains a taboo.
-The darkest corners of violence based instant gratification hidden in the shadows of modern horror.
-And it’s within this deep, dark world that G-Hey Kim’s Don’t Click bravely descends.
+We live in a world of instant entertainment, gratification and communication, our lives wrapped in a digital world of likes, shares, comments and viral videos, the ability to distinguish between reality, fiction, pain, and pleasure caught in a trap of instant gratification.
+Over the years, many horrors and thrillers have explored this new online world, from uwantme2killhim? to Unfriended and Assassination Nation; however, the world of violent online pornography has often remained taboo until now, as this is the world into which G-Hey Kim’s Don’t Click bravely descends.

-The initial set up is simple, as Josh (Valter Skarsgård) returns from a drunken night out, to find his college roommate, Zane (Mark Koufos) missing.
-The only sign of Zane, his laptop, still glowing with a graphic and violent pornography website.
-Josh seems unsurprised by the content flashing on the screen, as he blacks out, suddenly finding himself in a dark, inescapable cellar; the screams of Zane echoing through the walls, as a deformed holographic man appears.
-Thus begins a tale of the online viewing habits of one boy and the guilt of the other.
-The doors to a supernatural world of vengeance opened via a single click in the privacy of a bedroom.
+The initial set-up is simple; Josh (Valter Skarsgård) returns from a drunken night out to find his college roommate, Zane (Mark Koufos), missing.
+The only sign of Zane is his open laptop still glowing with a graphic and violent pornography website.
+Josh seems unsurprised by the content on the screen before suddenly blacking out.
+When he wakes, he finds himself in a dark cellar, the screams of Zane echoing through the walls, as a deformed holographic man appears.
+Thus begins our tale of the online viewing habits of one boy and the guilt of the other.

 Director: G-Hey Kim